Poll: Despite Record Turnout, 80 Million Americans Didn't Vote. Here's Why

 There are strong socioeconomic correlations between voting and not voting.

-Nonvoters tend to make less money, have lower levels of education, be less likely to own their home or be married.
+Nonvoters tend to make less money, have lower levels of education, be less likely to own their home or are less likely to be married.

 While only 21% of voters made $50,000 a year or less, 43% of nonvoters did.
 Just over a quarter of voters had a high school degree or less, but a majority (52%) of nonvoters did.
 Sixty percent of voters said they were married, but just 44% of voters did, which impacts economic power in a society when dual-income households are becoming increasingly necessary in more expensive parts of the country.

 Nonvoters were also more likely to be young and Latino.
-Thirty-five percent of nonvoters in this survey were between the ages of 18 to 34, compared to 24% of voters.
-And notably, a quarter of nonvoters were Hispanic, compared to just 7% of voters.
+Thirty-five percent of nonvoters in this survey were between the ages of 18 and 34, compared with 24% of voters.
+And notably, a quarter of nonvoters were Hispanic, compared with just 7% of voters.

 Latinos tend to lean Democratic, and voter-registration efforts with Latinos in most presidential years are key for Democrats.
-That was hampered in this year of coronavirus, and Democrat Joe Biden wound up underperforming in some heavily Latino areas, like South Texas and South Florida.
+That was hampered in this year of the coronavirus, and Democrat Joe Biden wound up underperforming in some heavily Latino areas such as South Texas and South Florida.

 Latinos are also more likely than other groups to say they are not interested in politics and most haven't voted in any other recent elections.